 -

-Nettle manure: A classic home remedy with a lot of nitrogen – ideal during the growth phase (spring/summer).
+Nettle manure: A classic home remedy with lots of nitrogen – ideal during the growth phase (spring/summer).

 Less is more!
-Natural fertilizers work more slowly but more sustainably – so it's better to apply small amounts regularly.
+Natural fertilizers work slower but more sustainably – so better to give small amounts regularly.

 4. The right location works wonders